Poacher's Pilgrimage: an Island Journey

 In Poacher's Pilgrimage I have given descriptions for the main places that I visited.
 The grid reference and description for St Bridgit's Sheiling is on p.
 21 and pp. 198-9.
-Dr Finlay MacLeod's little guide books for the chapels (temples) and the wells are out of print, but can be consulted in the ever-helpful Stornoway Library.
+Dr Finlay MacLeod's little guide books for the chapels (temples) and the wells were out of print, but are now available again as of 2018 as a two-in-one edition from Acair books.
 For most inquiries, the first port of call should be the Visit Scotland tourist information offices in either Stornoway (Lewis) or Tarbert (Harris, open seasonally).
 A number of walking websites come up on the internet.
 Google variously Lewis, Harris, Outer Hebrides and Western Isles.
-Amazon.co.uk (don't use Amazon.com) comes up a numberof walking books.
-Because I donít need these, the only one I have is the little pocketbook, Walks Western Isles (£2.95), of which a sampling below.
+Amazon.co.uk (don't use Amazon.com if you want the widest selection) comes up a numberof walking books.
+Because I donít need these, the only one I have is the little pocketbook, Walks Western Isles (£2.95), of which a sampling below (underneath the photos on the left).
 There is a walking club with a phone contact here.
 For local guides, perhaps inquire at either of the two sports shops on Francis Street, or the Lewis Sports Centre.
 Events such as walks organised by local historical societies are often notified on We Love Stornoway.

 If you only have a short time on the island, here's a few walks to consider.
 Four of them are covered on on shared pages in the Walks book, so I've scanned those underneath, hoping that the publisher won't mind a little such publicity.